In 2022, the Lyrid meteor shower will peak on the night of 22-3 April.

 Where can I see the Lyrid meteor shower?

-The best time to see the shower is in the early morning of the peak day, which this year is the morning of the 22 April (the night of the 21 April).
+The best time to see the shower generally is in the early morning of the peak day.
 Wait until after midnight when the radiant point, in the constellation of Lyra, will have risen in the East.
 The later in the morning you wait, the higher the radiant will rise and the fewer meteors will be hidden below the horizon.
-But the closer you get to sunrise the brighter the sky is going to become so plan accordingly!
+But the closer you get to sunrise the brighter the sky is going to become, so plan accordingly!

 Then simply fill your view with the sky and wait.
 Lying on the ground is a great way to see as much as possible - blanket optional but highly recommended.
 Reclining deckchairs make an even more comfortable way to view the sky.
 Also, even though summer is rapidly approaching, remember to wrap up warm!